-- A scenario of excess trading may occur during the undercapitalization period where the company involves in making more money than what it is financially capable of and as a result of this the creditors will suffer due to untimely payment of the credit taken.
+- A scenario of excess trading may occur during the undercapitalization period where the company involves making more money than what it is financially capable of, and as a result of this, the creditors will suffer due to untimely payment of the credit taken.

 - The other remedy which can be implemented is the issue of bonus shares to existing shareholders.
 This will also reduce the EPS without impacting the total earnings of the company.

-- It primarily occurs due to the shortage of capital thus one way to solve it is issuing more equity shares or debentures as a common issue to the public.
+- It primarily occurs due to the shortage of capital; thus, one way to solve it is by issuing more equity shares or debentures as a common issue to the public.

 - Stock split can also be applied in such scenarios, which increase the number of share in the market but reduce the earnings per shares.

 - Impact on Taxation: The company bears the burden of higher tax rate due to incremental earnings due to the rise of share value